+- Awarding Lesson Monitor grade 1 and 2

 - Entry into the weekly 'golden ticket' draw.

+- House stars inter-house competitions

 - Postcards of praise

-- Random Acts of Kindness cards

 - Certificates

-- Attendance badges
+- Attendance certificates

-- Vouchers for extra-curricular involvement

 - Prizes and trophies

-- Privileges e.g. Year 11 Prom attendance
+- Privileges, for example, Year 11 Prom attendance and rewards events and trips.

 - Praise assemblies which reflect achievements such as Student of the Week for citizenship, successes in competitions, excellent attendance and A2L achievements

-- Whole school Celebration of Achievement Day
+- Celebration of Achievement Days